Sumukha1496/maskdata/README.md

 ```

-## Replace the value of a json field
+## Replace the value of a JSON field
 To replace a value by keeping the type.
 ```javascript